Intervention

 Strategy 3: Peer Tutoring

 Pair students up and have them teach a concept to each other.
-Be sure to give them tools to tutor another student even if they’re struggling themselves.
+Be sure to give them teaching tools even if they’re struggling themselves.
 For example, you could provide (or have students create!) cards with numbers, equations, images, or vocabulary terms.
 The “tutor” can select the cards, and the “tutee” can sort them and form rules that describe all of the cards in each group.
+The tutor is there to check the work and correct misunderstandings.
 After 5–10 minutes, have students reverse roles: the tutor becomes the tutee.
-Not only does this strategy improve math understanding for both students; it bolsters confidence and attitudes about math, to boot!
+Not only does this strategy improve math understanding for both students; it can bolster confidence and attitudes about math, too.

 If your students could use some practice with division, try out the card sort activity below, which comes from Math 180, our math intervention solution for students in Grades 5 and up.